Knowing how to keep your house cool in summer can be a godsend during heatwaves and hot sticky nights.

 Before bed, put your wrists under the running cold tap and bathe your feet in cold water.
 Both of these will help lower your body temperature before turning in for the night.

-If you’re really hot, take a cold shower or even a cold bath to really cool yourself down and lower your body temperature.
+If you’re really hot, take a cold shower or even a cold bath to really cool yourself down.
+Scientists have found that a bath before bed helps to lower the body’s core temperature, which in turn aids better sleep.

 The Sleep Council also advise having ‘plenty of cold water’ throughout the day and ‘always keep a glass handy by the bed’ so you can take a sip of cool water if you feel hot in the night.